 Resources to support your PPE decision-making

-The current PHE guidelines are that patients who have had a negative test within the past 72 hours and are asymptomatic are considered to be on the low risk pathway.
-If carrying out an AGP on such patients you do not require to wear a FFP3 mask.
-You should wear a FRSM, disposable gloves and apron and risk assess for a visor.
+The current PHE guidelines are that patients who have had a negative test within the past 72 hours and are asymptomatic are considered to be on the low-risk pathway.
+If you are carrying out an AGP on such patients, you do not require a FFP3 mask.
+You should wear an FRSM, disposable gloves and apron, and risk assess for a visor.

 What do I do if my organisation refuses to provide me with appropriate PPE?